mijara/alma-compose/portainer.md

 npm install
 ```

-At this point, we need to build the Golang binary, to do this make sure docker
+At this point, we need to build the Golang Portainer binary, to do this make
-is running and execute one of the following commands, depending on your OS:
+sure docker is running and execute one of the following commands, depending on
+your OS:

 ```
 grunt shell:buildBinary       # Linux